alliander-opensource/decentralized-auth/my-home/README.md

 # My Home

-Example of IOTA user interface for pairing with a energy data reader device and providing a service provider with consent to retrieve that data.
+Example of an IOTA wallet for pairing with a Raspberry Pi and providing a service provider with consent to retrieve that data.

 ## Run

-The backend can serve the static frontend:
+The backend serves the frontend:

 ```
 cd frontend